917-Todasca-Daniel/917-Todasca-Daniel/README.md

-🦆 Computer Science student at UBB Cluj, having fun while taking on the hustle.
+🦆 Computer Science developer from planet Earth.

 ### Interested in:
 * Web Apps